michaelgruczel/teststrategies-and-tools-for-java/README.md

 * findbugs
 * sonar

-There are of course more tools.
+Again there are of course more tools.

 ### Failover tests

-Let us speak about some tools within the Simian Army (https://github.com/Netflix/SimianArmy)
+For Failover tests, let us concentrate on some tools from the Simian Army (https://github.com/Netflix/SimianArmy)

 There are of course more tools.